 Members are expected to make a specific amount of contributions based on their tier and plan and their total years of service.
-The cumulative total of contributions that should be in the member's MCAF is known as the Required Amount.
+The cumulative total of contributions that should be in the member's MCAF and RRF is known as the Required Amount.
 Anything short of the Required Amount constitutes a Deficit.

-Members are required to resolve a Deficit in their MCAF.
+Members are required to resolve any Deficits in their MCAF and RRF.
 An unresolved Deficit may lead to a reduction in their pension benefit or a delay in the processing of their retirement benefit.
-The latter can occur if the Deficit exceeds 75% of the amount in the member's MCAF.
-This percentage is important because a Deficit equal to less than 75% of the amount in the MCAF can be treated as an outstanding loan at retirement, and a corresponding reduction of the member's retirement benefit can result.
-However, if the Deficit exceeds 75%, the member will not be able to collect their Retirement Benefit until their Deficit is lowered.
+The latter can occur, for example, if a Deficit in BMCs exceeds 75% of the amount in the member's MCAF.
+This percentage is important because a BMC Deficit equal to less than 75% of the amount in the MCAF can be treated as an outstanding loan at retirement, and a corresponding reduction of the member's retirement benefit can result.
+However, if the BMCs Deficit exceeds 75% of the MCAF, the member will not be able to collect their Retirement Benefit until their BMCs Deficit is lowered.